 Established in 1991 by conservator Robin Hodgson, RH Conservation Engineering is a research-driven supplier of the most innovative, technically advanced and aesthetically pleasing equipment, providing consistent quality results in the conservation of human artistic and cultural heritage.
-RH Conservation Engineering website.
+For more information please see the RH Conservation Engineering website.

 State Library of Victoria

 Conservators from the SLV share their expertise in the specialist fields of paper and book conservation with GCCMC students, which contribute to their learning experience.
-State Library of Victoria website.
+For more information please see the State Library of Victoria website.